Kawatiri Coastal Trail.jpg

 The Kawatiri Coastal Trail has been designed with families in mind, and it’s easy to see why 80,000 trail users (and counting) have set off on the smooth, flat 22-km ride or walk between Westport and Ōkari Lagoon.
 With the rugged Tasman Sea on one side and the majestic Paparoa Range on the other, there’s stunning coastal views alongside wetlands and West Coast wilderness.
 Boardwalks and suspension bridges add to the fun, and curious kids can read up on local wildlife and the area’s historical heritage on the helpful interpretation panels along the way.

 Once complete, the coastal trail will cover 42 km and connect Westport with the historic settlement of Charleston.
+Six of the eight stages are already in use.
 There’s plenty of trailside family fun, including building bonfires at sunset at Carter’s Beach, learning how to surf at Tauranga Bay, spotting seals on the Cape Foulwind Walkway and underground glow-worm and tubing adventures in Charleston.

 Parents might appreciate a visit to Shortjaw Brewing in Westport for a post-ride pint.
 Try the Trail Hopper pilsner — brewed with the Kawatiri Coastal Trail in mind, a portion of the sales go to the trail, so consider it koha for a fun day on the bike.